Actions

 Gameplay screenshot of a match between England and Spain.

 Formation Soccer: Human Cup '90 is played from a top-down perspective and adheres to most of the sport's rules.
-When in control of the ball, pressing performs a strong kick while is used to pass the ball.
+When in control of the ball, pressing performs a strong kick (how long the button is pressed determines how high the ball will fly) while is used to pass the ball and RUN switches the pass target.
 When not in control of the ball, is used to perform a sliding tackle, and RUN switches control between players.
-When setting up a match, the player(s) can choose which team formation to use, and whether to invert the controls or not.
+Pressing SELECT pauses the game.
+When setting up a match, the player(s) can choose which team formation to use and whether to manually control the goalkeeper or not.
+Players can also choose whether to invert the controls or not.

 Only two modes are available to play.
-In Exhibition mode, up to four players (two players per team) can play a single match with any amount of time between 1 and 99 minutes.
-In Human Cup, one or two players play a series of matches against computer-controlled teams.
+In Exhibition, up to four players (two players per team) can play a single match with any amount of time between 1 and 99 minutes.
+In Human Cup, one or two players play a series of 15 matches against computer-controlled teams (with each team being played against once), with both halves of a match lasting 5 minutes each.
+The player(s) will move on to the next match should they win, however they must repeat the match if they lose.
 Progress in the Human Cup mode is saved via password, which is inputted by entering directions on the D-Pad.

 Teams